getsentry/babel-gettext-extractor/README.md

 If provided, then file names are chopped off in relation to this base path if filenames start with that path.

+### stripWorkingDirectory ###

+If `true` then file names are chopped off in relation to the current working directory.
+This provides compatibility with some build environments like React Native.

 ### stripTemplateLiteralIndent ###